awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.System.md

 /
 ```

 To get the session identifier and the session serial number, query the `V$SESSION` view\.
-The following example gets all sessions for the user `AWSUSER`:
+The following example gets all sessions for the user `AWSUSER`\.

 ```
 select SID, SERIAL#, STATUS from V$SESSION where USERNAME = 'AWSUSER';